Feng shui means literally ‘wind-water’

 There are a number of air pollution monitoring apps for iPhone and Android.
 Measuring air pollution is the first step to improving the quality of the air.

 • London Air

 Check your local pollution here https://addresspollution.org

-Especially before buying a property, since the prices can be driven down with local pollution.
+Especially before buying a property, since the prices can be driven down by local pollution.

-The new generation of smart air purifiers can filter lots air pollutants such as particles, chemicals, dust, pollens, mould, odours and germs.
-The indoor air pollution is generally worse than outdoor pollution so an air purifuie is a good investment, especially when you’re spending lots of time indoor.
-When choosing the right air purifier for your home or workplace check CADR (Clean Air Delivery Rate) measured in cubic meters per hour or m3/h and compare it with the space volume of your home or workplace.
-You need a CADR to be at least five times the volume so it can clean all the air five times ab hour.
-Top models are: Dyson, Philips AC3033/30, MeacoClean CA-HEPTA 76×5, Blueair Blue Pure Fan.
+The new generation of smart air purifiers can filter lots of air pollutants such as particles, chemicals, dust, pollens, mould, odours and germs.
+Indoor air pollution is generally worse than outdoor pollution, so an air purifier is a good investment, especially when you’re spending lots of time indoors.
+When choosing the right air purifier for your home or workplace, check CADR (Clean Air Delivery Rate) measured in cubic meters per hour or m3/h and compare it with the space volume of your home or workplace.
+You need a CADR to be at least five times the volume to clean all the air five times an hour.
+The top models are: Dyson, Philips AC3033/30, MeacoClean CA-HEPTA 76×5, Blueair Blue Pure Fan.